"When the human race has once acquired a superstition, nothing

 Who would settle for another "personal" relationship if

-the other person never met you, never touched or hugged you, never sent
+the other person never met or visited you, never touched or hugged you, never sent

 you a birthday card, never spoke to you in person or even over something